Consensys/quorum/docs/Privacy/state_extension_usage.md

 ## Setup
 In order to use the contract extension, the node must have access to one of Tessera's `THIRD_PARTY` servers, so that it can send private transaction using the ethclient.
-The address of the third party server should be stored in the `CONTRACT_EXTENSION_SERVER` environment variable.
+The address of the third party server should be provided by the `--contractextension.server` CLI parameter.

 ## Guide